 You can prevent light from hitting the lens directly by holding your hand over the camera or lens, using a lens hood, or by blocking the light with a black a black sheet of paper or some other cover.
 Also, you can position yourself in the shadow of a tree or in some other shadowy place.Make autumn colors memorable with Saturation and Picture Mode adjustments:

-After taking the shot, you can use OLYMPUS Master 2 to adjust the saturation levels.
+After taking the shot, you can use OLYMPUS Viewer 3 to adjust the saturation levels.
 By increasing the saturation you can create a more impressive picture with brighter colors.

 Advanced Olympus cameras allow you to adjust your color-capturing preferences right in the camera.
 Choose the [VIVID] picture mode to make the autumn colors appear brighter.
 You can make fine adjustments after selecting [VIVID], by adjusting the saturation.
 Simply select the [RGB] menu icon with the arrow pad and turn the control dial.
-Models such as the E-P1 and E-620 have Art Filter modes like “Pop Art” that produce an even more pronounced effect.
+Most current Olympus cameras have Art Filter modes or Magic Filters like “Pop Art” that produce an even more pronounced effect.

 Horizontal pictures give an impression of space, whereas vertical pictures give an impression of height.
 In the same location, try taking not only horizontal pictures, but vertical as well.
 Especially when the clouds are expressive, there are many opportunities to utilize the height of the autumn sky by taking pictures vertically.
 Compare the difference in atmosphere between horizontal and vertical pictures.